salesforce/refocus/docs/docs/95-contributing.md

 - Docs!
   - If you are adding images to the docs, please keep image width < 800px
 - Style!
-  - Run `gulp lint` to make sure your contribution follows our project's style guidelines (based on (https://github.com/airbnb/javascript)).
+  - Run `npm run jscs` and `npm run lint` to make sure your contribution follows our project's style guidelines (based on (https://github.com/airbnb/javascript)).

 ## Dependencies